rbrauning/GenomicsAotearoa.github.io/index.md

 [https://www.genomics-aotearoa.org.nz/](https://www.genomics-aotearoa.org.nz/)

-We maintain a mix of public and private GitHub repositories, with private repositories only accessible to members of the GA oragnisation.
+We maintain a mix of public and private GitHub repositories, with private repositories only accessible to members of the GA organisation.
 If you are part of a GA project team, and need to be added to the GA organisation, please contact [Mik Black](https://github.com/mikblack).

 If you are a GA team member, and would like some guidance on contribiting to our GitHub repositories, please see: